idekerlab/vizbi-2015/README.md

-# VIZBI 2015: Cytoscape Tutorial
+# VIZBI 2015 Tutorial: Cytoscape, IPython and Docker

 ## Introduction
-This is the course material for VIZBI 2015 Tutorial Session
+This is the course material for VIZBI 2015 Tutorial Session.

+## Prerequisites
+* Git
+* Docker 1.5+

 ## Contents